axel22/axel22.github.com/_posts/2012-11-25-freespeech.md

 Also, in most situations you're better of not saying anything at all and, amazingly, you can get very far by not sharing your opinion at all.
-This is very interesting, because although freedom of speech is possibly important for the society as a whole, for you as an individual it is mostly irrelevant today -- often you're just better off keeping your mouth shut.
+This is interesting, because although freedom of speech is possibly important for the society as a whole, for an individual it could be mostly irrelevant -- often you're just better off keeping your mouth shut.

 So let me end this with a short quote: